yayyy-tech/snowball/replit.md

 ## Recent Changes (October 2025)

 ### Critical Bug Fixes: SIP Calculation & Investment Recommendations (October 20, 2025 - Latest)
-Fixed two critical bugs affecting user experience in the 5-step onboarding flow:
+Fixed critical bugs affecting the 5-step onboarding flow that caused SIP to show ₹0 and missing fund recommendations:

-1. **Bug Fix: SIP Showing ₹0**:
+1. **Bug Fix: Loan Double-Counting Leading to ₹0 SIP**:
-   - **Root Cause**: server/calculations.ts line 136 was incorrectly using `postRetirementExpense` (retirement expenses) as current expenses, causing negative or zero monthly savings calculation
+   - **Root Cause**: When users entered their savings rate in the 5-step flow, the system was subtracting loan EMI again, making monthly savings negative (e.g., 25% of ₹130K = ₹32.5K, then ₹32.5K - ₹50K EMI = -₹17.5K)
+   - **Why This Was Wrong**: When someone says "I save 25% of my income," that's AFTER paying all expenses including loans.
+We were double-counting the loan.
+   - **Fix**: Implemented dual-path logic in server/calculations.ts:
-   - **Fix**: Now checks if `savingsRate` exists (5-step flow) and calculates: `monthlySavings = monthlyIncome * (savingsRate / 100)`
+     - **5-Step Flow (savingsRate exists)**: `monthlySavings = monthlyIncome * (savingsRate / 100)` - DO NOT subtract loan EMI (already accounted for)
+     - **Legacy Flow (no savingsRate)**: `monthlySavings = (income - expenses - tax) / 12` - THEN subtract loan EMI
-   - **Backward Compatibility**: Falls back to legacy calculation for old plans without savingsRate field
+   - **Backward Compatibility**: Legacy plans without savingsRate field continue to work as before
-   - **Impact**: SIP now displays correct non-zero values (e.g., ₹36K for 35% savings rate on ₹180K income)
+   - **Impact**: SIP now displays correct positive values even for users with loans (e.g., ₹26K for 25% savings on ₹130K income with ₹50K loan)
-   - **Logging**: Added explicit logging to distinguish between savingsRate-based vs legacy calculation
+   - **Logging**: Added explicit logging to distinguish calculation paths and loan handling

 2. **Bug Fix: Only Gold Recommendations Showing**:
    - **Root Cause**: server/fundRecommendations.ts returned empty arrays when `totalAmount <= 0`, causing equity and debt categories to disappear